vikasgokavi/S3-Object-Storage-and-Governance/README.md

 We work for a company using Amazon S3 for data storage.
 An application residing on an EC2 instance needs to push reporting data to an S3 bucket daily.
 We are tasked with creating an S3 bucket for our company to use for storing this report data.
 For a successful deployment, we need to ensure the EC2 instance has enough privileges to be able to upload and retrieve data from the S3 bucket.
 For security reasons, only the EC2 instance can write data to the S3 bucket.
 The files in the S3 bucket also require protection against accidental deletion.

 ## Task 1: Create a bucket​
-You are new to Amazon S3 and want to test the features and security of S3 as you configure the environment to hold the EC2 report data.
-You know that every object in Amazon S3 is stored in a bucket so creating a new bucket to hold the reports is the first thing on your task list.​
+We are new to Amazon S3 and want to test the features and security of S3 as we configure the environment to hold the EC2 report data.
+We know that every object in Amazon S3 is stored in a bucket so creating a new bucket to hold the reports is the first thing on our task list.​

-In this task, you create a bucket to hold your EC2 report data and then examine the different bucket configuration options.​
+In this task, we create a bucket to hold our EC2 report data and then examine the different bucket configuration options.​

 At the top-left of the AWS Management Console, on the menu choose S3.​

- You can also search for S3 at the top of the services menu.​
+ We can also search for S3 at the top of the services menu.​

 <img width="589" alt="Screenshot 2024-03-23 184447" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/afb15836-6e7f-4c63-bf80-82fc4fd4f691">

 1.Choose Create bucket​
-Leave Region at its default value. -Selecting a particular region allows you to optimize latency, minimize costs, or address regulatory requirements.
-Objects stored in a region never leave that region unless you explicitly transfer them to another region.​
+Leave Region at its default value. -Selecting a particular region allows us to optimize latency, minimize costs, or address regulatory requirements.
+Objects stored in a region never leave that region unless we explicitly transfer them to another region.​

  Bucket names must be between 3 and 63 characters long and consist of only lowercase letters, numbers, or hyphens.
 The bucket name must be globally unique across all of Amazon S3, regardless of account or region, and cannot be changed after the bucket is created.
-As you enter a bucket name, a help box displays showing any violations of the naming rules.
+As we enter a bucket name, a help box displays showing any violations of the naming rules.
 Refer to the Amazon S3 bucket naming rules in the Additional resources section at the end of the lab for more information​
-Under the General configuration section, name your bucket: ​
+Under the General configuration section, name our bucket: ​

 reportbucket(NUMBER)​

  Replace NUMBER in the bucket name with a random number.
-This ensures that you have a unique name.​
+This ensures that we have a unique name.​

 Example Bucket Name - ​